View Public Posts

 The background and policy setting:

-Hertel became an academic after
+Hertel became

 Issue Areas: Corporate / NGO Engagement, Traditional Peace and SecurityType of Engagement: Close collaboration with policymakers